 Instructions

-- Use an electric mixer to cream together the butter, sugar, water, and vanilla in a large mixing bowl.
+- In a large mixing bowl, use an electric mixer to cream together the butter, sugar, water, and vanilla.
 Combine the flour and salt in a separate bowl.
 Add the dry mixture to the wet mixture in increments and mix again for several minutes until the coarse crumb-like mixture comes together into a nice cookie dough consistency.
 Use a wooden spoon to stir in the pecans.
 Cover the bowl with plastic wrap and chill for 1 hour.

 - Preheat oven to 250 degrees F.